Guide to Streaming Video Services

 The company, best known for its fried chicken sandwiches, has dipped its wings into the free, ad-supported streaming business with an app called Chick-fil-A Play.
 Launched in November, the app offers a variety of family-focused content, such as original animated shows, podcasts, games, recipes, and more.
 Among the company’s original series are “Evergreen Hills” and animated programming featuring the Chick-fil-A cows.

-The Chick-fil-A Play app is available as a free download in the Apple App Store and Google Play Store.
+The Chick-fil-A Play app is available for free download from the Apple App Store and Google Play Store.

 Check out Chick-fil-A Play.